ONLYOFFICE/moodle-mod_onlyofficedocspace/README.md

 In the **DocSpace User Status** column, you can track whether a Moodle user has been added to DocSpace or not:

 - Green checkmark ✅: a Moodle user with the specified email has been added to DocSpace.
 Synchronization was successful.
-- Empty value: there is no Moodle user with the specified email in DocSpace.
+- Empty value ⚪: there is no Moodle user with the specified email in DocSpace.
 You can invite them.
 - Hourglass ⏳: there is a user in DocSpace with the specified email, but there was a synchronization issue.
 When logging into the DocSpace plugin for the first time, the user will need to provide a DocSpace login and password to complete synchronization.

 To remove user data from DocSpace in Moodle, simply check the box next to the desired user and click the **Unlink DocSpace Account** button.
 This will delete the selected users' DocSpace data from Moodle.

-## Plugin usage ⭐️
+## Plugin usage

 The plugin adds a new type of ONLYOFFICE DocSpace activity when creating a course in Moodle.